Bates family: Early prominence

 The Bates family traces its early origins to the Welsh Marcher Lords noble family Mortimer which was of Norman descent and connected to Henry Bate of Mechelen from their Norman roots.
 The family then spread from their ancestral Welsh seat at Gyrn Castle to Lydd in Kent, England.
 They have lived there since at least the 13th century.
 The prominence of the Bates family began with its patriarch, Benjamin Bates I (1651–1710), who worked his way into the legal world as a young boy, in Edinburgh, Scotland, and soon gained a reputation for winning arguments and debates among the most senior councilmen in his town.
 His rapid ascension through the ranks of the law landed him high paying commissions and high-profile cases, eventually leading him into banking.
-Little is written about the first Benjamin Bates, and he is most noted for being survived by Benjamin Bates II, is often noted as the "revival patriarch" as his life and pursuits landed him in the elite Hellfire Club hosted by Francis Dashwood.
+Little is written about the first Benjamin Bates, and he is most noted for being survived by Benjamin Bates II, who is often noted as the "revival patriarch" as his life and pursuits landed him in the elite Hellfire Club hosted by Francis Dashwood.
 Using the considerable sum bestowed upon to him by his father he lived a life of pure excess and began collecting art to soothe his restlessness.
 Benjamin Bates III, went on to become a prominent merchant of food and working tools.
 The family can trace their ancestors to John Alden who was crew member on the historic 1620 voyage of the Pilgrim ship Mayflower, through the union of Elkanah Bates (1779 - 1841) and Hannah Copeland.
 The family assumed their family crest upon their marriage.
 Alden's daughter Ruth married John Bass, and were survived by Benjamin, Williams and eventually Hannah Copeland, who began the lineage with the Bates family.
 The Bates family starts in England but moved to and from Massachusetts periodically, with certain members being born abroad and others being born in New England.
 Deeply religious the family founded numerous (some now defunct) religious institutions and centers.
-Alfred Bates fought in the American Revolution as a captain, and later became a brigadier general for the Massachusetts State Militia.
+Alfred Bates fought in the American Revolution as a captain and later became a brigadier general for the Massachusetts State Militia.